Hotz99/quackstagram/README.md

 **Introduction**

-Quackstagram is a minimalist version of Instagram designed for effortless image sharing and social interaction.
-Introduced as a project of the Computer Science bachelor programme at Maastricht University.
-Built using Java, it focuses on providing users with a straightforward and engaging platform to share snapshots of their lives, connect with others, and explore new content.
+Quackstagram is a minimalist version of Instagram, introduced as a project of the Computer Science bachelor programme at Maastricht University.

 **Getting started**

-The entry point for this program is App.java, located at "src/app/App.java".
-The database connection credentials are located at "src/database/DatabaseHandler.java".
+The entry point for this program is `src/app/App.java`.
+The database connection credentials are at `src/database/DatabaseHandler.java`.

 **Features**

-User Profiles: Sign up, sign in, and personalize your profile with photos and captions.
-Image Sharing: Upload images with captions to share moments of your life.
+User Profiles: Sign up, sign in, and personalize your profile bio Image Sharing: Upload images with captions
-Social Interaction: Like images, follow users, and explore new posts to connect with the community.
+Social Interaction: Like images, follow users and explore new posts
-Notifications: Stay updated with alerts on interactions with your posts.
+Notifications: Be notified on interactions with your posts
-Design and Architecture

-Quackstagram adheres to core software design principles and patterns to ensure a robust, maintainable, and user-friendly application.

 **Design Patterns and Principles**

-DRY (Don't Repeat Yourself): We've minimized repetition across the codebase to enhance maintainability and scalability.
+DRY: minimized repetition across the codebase
-SOLID Principles: Each class is designed with a single responsibility, open for extension but closed for modification, and dependency inversion among others to ensure a decoupled and easily adaptable architecture.
+SOLID: applied patterns such as SRP, open for extension but closed for modification, dependency inversion and others
-GRASP (General Responsibility Assignment Software Patterns): Used to ensure a proper responsibility assignment, enhancing readability and the overall quality of the code.
-Class and Method Design: Each method performs a single functionality, and classes are focused on a single concept, ensuring clarity and ease of debugging.
-Separation of Concerns: UI and business logic, including credential handling, are kept separate to enhance security and make the codebase more organized.
+GRASP: used to ensure a proper responsibility assignment Separation of Concerns: UI and business logic are kept separate

 **License**

+We are not affiliated with Maastricht University.
 Quackstagram is open-sourced under the MIT license.
-Feel free to fork, modify, and use it in your projects.
-We are not affiliated with Maastricht University.
+Feel free to fork, modify and use it in your projects.

 2024